Sample roll-out

 - All configurations target the expected 96-98 percent RTP range.
 Win-chance amplifies variance without changing RTP.

 - Martingale interaction at expected 3 percent edge: per-step expected loss is approximately 3x higher than at 99 percent cluster.
 Bankroll-survival distance is approximately 3x shorter.
-Martingale is still negative-EV, see our cross-brand Martingale critique.
+Martingale is still negative-EV, see the related piece.

 The variance shape moves dramatically across configurations; the RTP factor stays at the expected baseline.
 The first-week 20 percent cashback compounds across all targets during week 1 only.

-We tested Dice at all 10 brands in our audit set.
+We tested Dice at all 10 brands in operator coverage.
 The Roobet Dice build sits in the undisclosed-RTP territory at expected 96-98 percent:

 | Brand | Verified Dice RTP | Notable feature | Catalogue position |